 In the locker-room after successful swim with my new Otterbox (makes an Ipod submersible) I heard one old guy ask another how he was doing-- and the other guy's reply was truly inspirational, one of the sunniest things I've ever heard, in fact, a whole new way of looking at the world; he said: "Doing good, doing good . . . a lot of people didn't wake up this morning."

-On the way home from the beach yesterday (and there's no better way to decompress from a long weekend at the beach than by going to the beach-- except when Ian dropped a load in his bathing suit) we were listening to the radio and there was a reference to the "More Cowbell" SNL sketch and my wife revealed that she had never seen it, which kind of astounded me, but then I realized because of the massive variety of media choices that we have now, that we have gotten into the habit of understanding people simply by what they have seen and not what they think of what they've seen-- because of the lack of a common denominator (You hate Silver Spoons?
+On the way home from the beach yesterday (and there's no better way to decompress from a long weekend at the beach than by going to the beach-- except when Ian dropped a load in his bathing suit) we were listening to the radio and there was a reference to the "More Cowbell" SNL sketch and my wife revealed that she had never seen it, which kind of astounded me, but then I realized because of the massive variety of media choices that we have now, that we have gotten into the habit of understanding people simply by what they have seen and not their thoughts on what they have seen-- because of the lack of a common denominator (You hate Silver Spoons?
 Me too!) we simply count someone's choice in media as enough to signify taste, critical thought and intelligence (you watch The Wire?
 Me too!
 Awesome!) and we determine that not knowing some media exists at all as a serious character indicator (you've never heard of Radiohead?
-Very, very weird . . . there must be something wrong with this person) and this is probably not the best way to judge people.
+Very, very weird . . . there must be something wrong here . . . where did you grow up?) and this is probably not the best way to judge people.

 Some things that happened on this years fishing trip (OBFT XV) that didn't happen on the others: 1) stand-up paddle boarding 2) no swimmin' flag for three days 3) Lacy, the bartender at Tortuga's, joined in movie game II and sat down and had a beer with us AND texted Jeremy twice to see if we would meet her out, despite the fact that she was married-- to a good-looking but humorless guy-- and had a kid 4) Whitney invented the movie sound track game and scrolled from A to Z on his infinite Ipod 5) Cliff demonstrated his knowledge of Mary Poppins and Grease 6) Rodell demonstrated his musical knowledge of Singles and Fast Times at Ridgemont High 7) Squirrel demonstrated his musical knowledge of The Big Chill 8) we learned that I have never seen Top Gun (but I have seen The Big Lewbowski and can identify the Cheers theme song in one note) and that Lacy has never seen Vacation 9) Frisbeer, which is all about defense 10) Kenny Bloom and Fish were in spitting distance but decided not to show 11) this is all I can think of for now, remind me of anything else I forgot-- it's too bad no one has been keeping track of what happened for the last fifteen years.